boca5tudor/php_databaseExample/README.md

 # php_databaseExample
-A test taken for ToucanTech that demonstrates the ability to add members to a simple database
+A PHP example that demonstrates the ability to add members to a simple database